-Perhaps it means a fresh driven snow blanketing pine scented forests, friends and family coming together with warmth and cheer, and the exchanging of gifts and excited children clapping their little hands in joy.
-For others, it might hold a note of sadness, and even suicidal depression.
+Perhaps it means a freshly driven snow blanketing pine scented forests, or friends and family coming together with warmth and cheer, and the exchanging of gifts and excited children clapping their little hands in joy.
+For others, it might hold a note of sadness, exacerbated by loss and even suicidal depression.
 I ask you, "Why such a range of pictures and emotions on a time that boasts of the promise of cheer and good will toward men?"
 So, when I say, “ 'Tis the season”, I mean – 'tis the season for tamales!
 Forget the mistletoe, you can keep the tinsel, flocked tannenbaum, and the halls decked with holly.
-I can't stand caroling, and spending money I don't have purchasing meaningless trinkets, and I care even less for the many myths regarding a fat old man who lives at the North Pole, that gorges on cookies, and wears white fur trimmed red flannel p.j's, and runs a sweat shop for elves.
+I can't stand caroling, and spending money I don't have purchasing trinkets, and I care even less for the many myths regarding a fat old man who lives at the North Pole, that gorges on cookies, and wears white fur trimmed red flannel p.j's, and runs a sweat shop for children with pointy ears.

 As for the choice of meat to use, really this was a no-brainer for me– pork, of course.
 But what kind of chili sauce to anoint the succulent carne with?
 There is the deep soulful red or the bright tangy green to choose from.
 I eventually opted for the traditional red, but with a twist.
 My Tio said that he uses tomatillo in his chili sauce, this intrigued me and I decided to go with it – but I'm getting ahead of myself, let me back up a bit.
 I was about to Google tamale chili recipes when I remembered that my Uncle made tamales every year, so I emailed my Uncle, or “Tio” in Spanish, hoping he might pass on my grandfather's chili recipe to me.
 In my humble opinion, my grandfather made the best tamales, because his tamales were mild and yielded a wonderful surprise hidden inside that cornmeal encrusted present – an olive!
 I ask you, what could be better for an olive connoisseur?
 It's like hunting for the prize in the Cracker Jack or cereal box.